Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 BI reporting is an umbrella term that covers different ways of visualizing and analyzing data.
 These are the most common types of BI reporting tools and activities.

-These are data analysis tools where the user can drag and drop elements to get the kind of output they need.
-They can change date ranges, types of graphs and tables, pick and choose table elements and more.
+These are data analysis tools in which users can drag and drop elements to get the output they need.
+They can change date ranges, types of graphs and tables, pick and choose table elements, and more.

 These are dashboards embedded in SaaS products.
-For example, an e-commerce platform that has a dashboard functionality, allowing store owners to manage their inventory and track key sales metrics in one place.
+For example, an e-commerce platform with dashboard functionality allows store owners to manage their inventory and track key sales metrics in one place.

-Dashboards and reports that take into account historical data and use it to make forecasts for future periods.
+Dashboards and reports that consider historical data and use it to make forecasts for future periods.

 We’re going to show you all the steps to create a sales pipeline dashboard that looks like this:

-The first question to answer is: who are the business users and decision-makers who are going to be viewing this dashboard?
-This determines the type and granularity of data you show, as well as the order it is presented in.
+The first question to answer is: Who are the business users and decision-makers who will be viewing this dashboard?
+This determines the type and granularity of data you show and the order in which it is presented.

 In our case, the audience is sales managers.

-Second, determine the goal of the dashboard.
+Second, determine the dashboard's goal.
 What should the person reading achieve once they are faced with this data?

-For this example, the sales manager will be monitoring sales performance, so they can better forecast business performance for their company.
+For this example, the sales manager will monitor sales performance so they can better forecast business performance for their company.

-Last but not least, determine the key metrics that help you achieve those goals for that target audience.
-In this case, the metrics will be deal value, number of deals, close rate, performance per employee, value per funnel stage.
+Lastly, determine the key metrics that help you achieve those goals for that target audience.
+In this case, the metrics will be deal value, number of deals, close rate, performance per employee, and value per funnel stage.

-BI reporting tools can automate a lot of things, but they still need to know where the data for your dashboards comes from.
+BI reporting tools can automate many things, but they still need to know where the data for your dashboards comes from.
 Typically, user-friendly BI tools let you directly connect with your most important data sources in a few clicks.

-The first part is to identify where your data sources come from.
-In our case, we’re going to use HubSpot as our CRM tool of choice for our sales pipeline dashboard.
+The first part is to identify your data sources.
+For our sales pipeline dashboard, we’ll use HubSpot as our CRM tool of choice.

-Whichever your data source you use, the data you get is usually not ready to be used for business needs such as analysis and visualization.
-In that case, you can use ETL, ELT or data modelling tools like Fivetran or DBT to structure your data in the right format.
+Whatever data source you use, the data you get is usually not ready for business needs such as analysis and visualization.
+In that case, you can use ETL, or data modeling tools like Fivetran or DBT to structure your data in the right format.

-With this technical step out of the way, you can move on to the more fun tasks.
+With this technical step out of the way, you can move on to more fun tasks.

-Depending on the BI tool you use, this step can be more or less complicated.
-Enterprise-level tools such as Microsoft’s PowerBI or Tableau are a bit more complex in this regard.
+Depending on your BI tool, this step can be more or less complicated.
+Enterprise-level tools such as Microsoft’s PowerBI or Tableau are more complex.
 With Luzmo, this step is a piece of cake.

 With Luzmo, you can connect to: